 Rather, he needs someone to be there to help him up if he falls, to applaud and to celebrate his attempts, and to tell him, “I know you can do it.
 Try again.
 I will be here to help you.”
 That is what encouragement looks like.

 While it is easy to be that parent encouraging his young toddler to take those first steps, it is more difficult to remember to give those same supportive and bracing messages as children grow.

 But older children need them just as much as their younger counterparts because encouraging words have the same effect on them of instilling confidence, determination, pride in accomplishment, and the knowledge that their parents are there to support them if they “fall.”

 Shifting focus to the positive in your children’s behavior is a big part of encouragement.
 This sometimes takes a conscious effort on your part.
 Here are some very specific techniques that can be helpful in achieving this different perspective and approach:

-Use praise by noticing the positive things they do and comment on them.
+Use praise by noticing and commenting on positive things they do.

 Think of the “one a day” technique – praise each of your children at least once a day – even the smallest thing can be worth your attention.
 Their behavior may not change immediately, but they will start to do more of what you notice and acknowledge.
 What you see is what you get, over time.

 Express appreciation when your children are helpful and cooperative.

 Don’t take children’s efforts for granted.
 Even when they do assigned chores, it helps to notice and to appreciate their cooperation.
 Everyone likes to be recognized for his efforts.
 For example, “You were a big help to me tonight by setting the table for dinner.”